Queen-aty/Queen-aty.github.io/_pages/about.md

   gtag('config', 'G-S26TRRM0DN');
 </script>
----
-permalink: /
-title: "Welcome!"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 A Bit About Me
 ======
 I’m a fourth-year Computer Science student at the University of Houston with a strong interest in software development and problem-solving.
 I enjoy learning how systems work, improving my coding skills, and turning ideas into practical solutions.